yangcha/cmake-modules/README.md

 # cmake-modules
 A collection of CMake utility functions for setting runtime library paths, environmental variables, working directory for Visual C++.
+And function for adding unit tests using google test with cmake.

 ```
    SET_PROGRAM_ENV(<name>